Projects and Working Groups

 It supports the curatorial and research development of individuals through their attendance at the Annual Conference.
 The aim of this working group is to secure funding for the program ensuring the geographical diversity of opportunities in underrepresented areas.

-The 2020–22 Travel Grant Program committee consists of three CIMAM board members: Agustín Pérez Rubio, Eugene Tan, and Victoria Noorthoorn.
+The 2020–22 Travel Grant Program committee consists of four CIMAM board members: Agustín Pérez Rubio, Eugene Tan, Victoria Noorthoorn and Ernestine White-Mifetu.

 7. Museum Best Practices